Yihao2001/ML-Projects/README.md

-This is my first ML project which used CIFAR data set and a simple CNN to classify the images
+Welcome to my collection of ML projects